What is Order to Cash (O2C)? The Ultimate Guide to Process, Automation & Collections

 - Monitor Key Performance Indicators (KPIs): Track metrics such as Days Sales Outstanding (DSO) and collection effectiveness index to measure and improve performance.

-How Emagia Enhances the O2C Collection Process
+How Emagia Automates the Order-to-Cash Process

 Emagia offers advanced solutions designed to streamline and optimize the O2C collection process.
 By integrating artificial intelligence and automation, Emagia enables businesses to: